ZenithFlux/Small_Projects/README.md

 Pull all changes from online repo to local one.
 It is required to commit all changes before this.

-**9. git reset head\~n**
+**9. git reset HEAD\~n**

 Move back by n commits.
 All commits in between are deleted.
-You can use commit code instead of 'head~n'.
+You can use commit code instead of 'HEAD~n'.

-**10. git revert head\~n**
+**10. git revert HEAD\~n**

 Revert the changes done by nth last commit as a new commit.
-You can use commit code instead of 'head~n'.
+You can use commit code instead of 'HEAD~n'.

 **11. git log**